 Passiflora foetida.
 Edible Passion fruit in Ubud, Bali © 2009 Neil Gale Magic of Life Butterfly House

-I am often asked if the common passion flower P. caerulea, has edible Passionfruit.
+A question often asked is if the common passion flower P. caerulea, has edible Passion fruit.
 They are edible when ripe (going from green to orange yellow) but are usually insipid though some are tastier than others.
-Note Always let fruit drop rather than trying to pull it off.
+Note Always let any Passion fruit drop rather than trying to pull them off.
 Some Passion fruit are toxic, even some of the edible ones may be when unripe.
-Read more

-The most widely grown Passionfruit are the hard shelled P. edulis varieties.
+The most widely grown Passionfruit are the many hard shelled purple or yellow fruited P. edulis varieties.
 These all germinate very readily and keep relatively well.
-Perhaps 40 or more Passiflora have fruit we would judge as edible, of those 10 or so may be grown as food crops for local consumption, but most of these have soft fruit which do not keep or travel well. e.g. P. tripartita var. mollissima and other Tacsonia which taste good but deteriorate quickly after harvest.
+Perhaps 60 or more Passiflora have fruit we would judge as edible, a number of these may only be grown as food crops for local consumption as they have soft fruit which do not keep or travel well. e.g. P. tripartita var. mollissima and other Tacsonia which taste good but deteriorate quickly after harvest.
 I have tasted some which have made their way to UK and they are not great.
 Many also are quite full of crunchy seed which are not appealing.

 Christopher Howell comments:-

 ‘The picture above is a mix of high altitude and lowland Passiflora species that I collected in western Venezuela in the early ’90s.
 Miguel Molinari & Tim Skimina from the Passiflora Society International accompanied me on the trip.
 The photo was originally loaned to John MacDougal at the Missouri Botanical Garden to use in the garden’s 2000 Passifloraceae poster.’